Filter search results

 ]'

 This step is mandatory and cannot be done at search time.
-Updating filterableAttributes requires Meilisearch to re-configure your index, which will take an amount of time proportionate to your dataset size and complexity.
+Updating filterableAttributes requires Meilisearch to re-index all your data, which will take an amount of time proportionate to your dataset size and complexity.

 NOTE